software-mansion/starknet.py/docs/migration_guide.rst

 .. py:currentmodule:: starknet_py.net.tip

-1. Added :func:`get_tips_median` for estimating the median of tips from the selected block.
+1. Added :func:`estimate_tip` for estimating the median of tips from the selected block.

 ``starknet_py.net.account.account`` and ``starknet_py.contract``
 ----------------------------------------------------------------